asphaltpanthers/CS1632/study_guides/midterm_1_study_guide.md

 ## REQUIREMENTS ANALYSIS
 * What makes a good or bad requirement?
-* Testability - requirements must be:
-  * Complete, consistent, unambiguous, quantitative, feasible
 * Functional vs Non-Functional Requirements  (Quality Attributes)
-  * Be able to define and write your own
-* Traceability Matrices
-  * Be able to define and write your own
+  * Be able to define and identify

 ## TEST PLANS
-* Given a list of requirements, be able to write a test plan
-* Terminology: test cases, test plans, test suites, test runs
 * Verification vs validation

 ## DEFECT REPORTING